Nothing Ear (2) & Nothing Ear (stick): Which buds are you?

 Price

-As mentioned in the introduction, the Nothing Ear (1) actually paved the way for the Ear (stick), a lighter pair of earbuds with a more simplistic feature set, priced at the same RM469.
-Now, the upgraded Ear (2) is similarly priced to its predecessor at RM599, coming in at a higher figure than the Ear (stick).
+As mentioned in the introduction, the Nothing Ear (1) actually paved the way for the Ear (stick), a lighter pair of earbuds with a more simplistic feature set.
+Now, the upgraded Ear (2) is similarly priced to its predecessor, coming in at a higher figure than the Ear (stick).

 Conclusion